satvik-tha-god/Dinocord/README.md

 1. Sends dinosaur memes!
 2. Myths vs Facts game: the user is prompted with text and they have to guess if it's a myth or a fact
 3. Dinosaur fact: enlightens you with a random dinosaur fact
-4. Classification: used AutoML to return the class of prehistoric species when the user uploads an image
-5. Search engine: Helps the users find info about prehistoric and dinosaur
+4. Search engine: Helps the users find info about prehistoric and dinosaur

 ## How we built it